 What is Insurance Fraud?

 There are many types of insurance fraud from understating the number of miles you drive in a year to get a cheaper rate to deliberately faking an injury to illegally collect money from the insurance company.
+When looking for insurance fraud, it is important to take into account the following four different types of fraud.

-Other examples of insurance fraud include:
+Other examples of car insurance fraud include:

 - Giving the insurance company a fake address to get a lower premium